GregGoldman/Extra-Files/README.md

 # Extra-Files
-A repository that I will use to download various files to my duke profile on a remote linux machine
+A repository that I will use to download various files to my duke profile on a remote linux machine.
+For some reason, firefox won't let me download anything directly.